uadmin/uadmin-docs/api/network_functions.rst

 ---------------------
 `Back To Top`_

+.. code-block:: go

+    var RateLimitBurst int64 = 3

 RateLimitBurst is the maximum number of requests for an idle user.

-Type:

-.. code-block:: go

-    int64

 To assign a value within an application, visit `Rate Limit Burst`_ page for an example.